Introduction:

 What is HACCP?
 Explaining the HACCP Concept and Its Significance

-HACCP, or Hazard Analysis and Critical Control Points, is an organized technique to guarantee meat safety by detecting, assessing, and controlling possible food safety hazards in the food manufacturing process.
-HACCP is crucial in the context of meat processing.
+HACCP, or Hazard Analysis and Critical Control Points, is an organized technique for guaranteeing meat safety by detecting, assessing, and controlling possible food safety hazards in the food manufacturing process.
+It is crucial in meat processing.

 It systematically identifies potential biological, chemical, and physical threats to the safety and quality of meat.
 A HACCP plan for meat processing has three main objectives: